meenakshi-kushwaha/2022_HIA_AP/README.md

 # 2022_HIA_AP
 This folder contains code for computing the health burden of air pollution with example data [^1].
 The `.Rmd` file format displays your code, notes, and results simultaneously.
-The folder structure is as below:
-- README.md
-- 2022_HIA_all.Rmd

 ## How to use this code